HaroonParvez/Quantium-Data-Analytics-Internship/Data Cleaning and Exploration - Task 1/README.md

-Task 1: Data Cleaning and Exploration
+# Task 1: Data Cleaning and Exploration

 This Jupyter Notebook contains the data cleaning and exploratory analysis performed as part of the Quantium Data Analytics Virtual Internship (Task 1).

-Overview
+## Overview

 The purpose of this task was to clean and explore the provided sales dataset, focusing on customer segments and purchase behaviors across different pack sizes.
 Key activities included:

-Loading and inspecting raw data files.
+- Loading and inspecting raw data files.

-Handling missing values and data inconsistencies.
+- Handling missing values and data inconsistencies.

-Summarizing sales figures by customer segment and pack size.
+- Summarizing sales figures by customer segment and pack size.

-Visualizing purchasing trends across different demographic segments.
+- Visualizing purchasing trends across different demographic segments.

-Identifying key customer groups contributing to sales.
+- Identifying key customer groups contributing to sales.

-Contents
+## Contents

-Data cleaning: Preprocessing the dataset to ensure accuracy and consistency.
+- **Data cleaning:** Preprocessing the dataset to ensure accuracy and consistency.

-Exploratory Data Analysis (EDA): Statistical summaries and visualizations to uncover patterns.
+- **Exploratory Data Analysis (EDA):** Statistical summaries and visualizations to uncover patterns.

-Summary insights: Preliminary conclusions drawn from the data.
+- **Summary insights:** Preliminary conclusions drawn from the data.

-Files
+## Files

-data_cleaning_and_exploration.ipynb: Jupyter Notebook containing the full analysis workflow.
+- `data_cleaning_and_exploration.ipynb`: Jupyter Notebook containing the full analysis workflow.

-datasets/: Folder containing raw datasets used in the analysis.
+- `datasets/`: Folder containing raw datasets used in the analysis.

-How to run
+## How to run

-Clone the repository.
+1. Clone the repository.

-Open the notebook in Jupyter or any compatible environment.
+2. Open the notebook in Jupyter or any compatible environment.

-Run the notebook cells sequentially to reproduce the analysis.
+3. Run the notebook cells sequentially to reproduce the analysis.

-Next Steps
+## Next Steps

 This analysis provides a foundation for targeted marketing and further segmentation tasks in subsequent project stages.